hclivess/nado/README.md

 consensus rises above 80%.
 For Windows and UI-based environments, simply access http://127.0.0.1:9173/force_sync_ip?ip=207.180.203.132

 You can enable promiscuity mode, which ignores peer trust when synchronizing.
 This will default the synchronization to a typical 51% scenario, which is less experimental.
-To set it up, go to your config file and add `"promiscuous": True`.
+To set it up, go to your config file and add `"promiscuous": true`.
 Restart your node to put it into effect.

 It is also possible to decrease the synchronization cascading level to a given value, like 1.
 You can do that by